rmsmith251/cv-models/benchmarks/README.md

 # Benchmark data

 ## Model Latency Table in ms
 Tests are run on the file at `tests/assets/person.jpg` which contains a single person.
+The image size is 540x360 and the model picks the person up with no other predictions.

 Note: 2080 Super runs out of memory past bs=20
 | GPU | CPU | OS | Model | bs=1 | bs=2 | bs=4 | bs=8 | bs=16 | bs=24 |